 Photo credit: Beck Rocchi.

 Since joining the Three Blue Ducks family, this space has become a hotspot for couples wanting a cool warehouse wedding venue.
-The exposed beams, high ceilings, stripped back walls and concrete floors provide an industrial setting like no other, and that can be styled to suit each couples preferences.
-And when it comes to good food it gets even better – the chefs here are renowned for producing seasonal and sustainable fare with plenty of exciting dishes cooked over two charcoal fire pits or in their wood fired oven.
+The exposed beams, high ceilings, stripped back walls and concrete floors provide an industrial setting like no other and when it comes to good food, the chefs here are renowned for producing seasonal and sustainable fare.

 Photo credit: Scott Surplice Photography.